Special Tribeca Loft Regulations(Last Updated On: December 19, 2019)

-There total number of Loft apartments in a Loft building cannot be more than one per 1,000 square feet of total floor area for Loft apartments. there is an exception for buildings qualifying for JLWQA regulations.
+The total number of Loft apartments in a Loft building cannot be more than one per 1,000 square feet of total floor area allocated to Loft apartments.
+There is an exception for buildings qualifying for JLWQA regulations.

 Mezzanines in a Loft

 Lofts can have mezzanines in them if they comply with the following requirements.

 - Must comply with the NYC Administrative Code Chapter 26.

 - The gross floor area can be a maximum of 33 1/3 % of the floor area for the loft.